 Plants and Plant Products

-Heirloom tomato, pepper, eggplant, and other vegetable sets will be available in May 2013.
-Prices will be set in March.
+Heirloom tomato, pepper, eggplant, and other vegetable sets will be available in May and June.
+Prices will be set in April.
 Specific cultivars can be custom-started by special order, no later than the end of February.
 If there is some tomato or pepper that you are eager to grow, but isn't available as sets, we can start the plants for you.

 Owners of rabbits, parrots, and pet rodents may purchase freshly-cut chemical-free apple chew sticks; $3 for a one-pound bundle at the farm throughout the non-growing season (November to March).
 If you want smaller twigs, perches, whole branches, etc. just let us know and we'll work to accommodate you.
 Special deals for legitimate 501(c)3 pet rescue organizations.